Powered by Google TranslateTranslate

-ACT Policing promotes and maintains relationships with the Aboriginal and Torres Strait Islander community through open communication, mutual understanding, respect, tolerance and trust.
+ACT Policing promotes and maintains relationships with the First Nations community through open communication, mutual understanding, respect, tolerance and trust.

-ACT Policing aims to initiate, facilitate and contribute to community consultation, education and awareness programs with the Aboriginal and Torres Strait Islander community.
+ACT Policing aims to initiate, facilitate and contribute to community consultation, education and awareness programs with the First Nations community.

-ACT Policing ensures its workforce remains culturally aware and understands what potential cultural barriers or issues may affect policing interactions.
-ACT Policing acknowledges that Aboriginal and Torres Strait Islander peoples are over-represented in the justice system, and is committed to reducing recidivism, increasing participation in diversion programs and taking a proactive and preventative approach to policing.
+ACT Policing ensures its workforce remains culturally aware and understands what potential cultural barriers or issues may affect policing interactions with First Nations communities.
+ACT Policing acknowledges that First Nations peoples are over-represented in the justice system, and is committed to reducing recidivism, increasing participation in diversionary programs and taking a proactive and preventative approach to policing.

-Aboriginal Liaison Officers
+First Nations Liaison Officers

-ACT Policing’s commitment to the Aboriginal and Torres Strait Islander community
+ACT Policing’s commitment to the First Nations

-Our focus is on reducing the over-representation of Aboriginal and Torres Strait Islander peoples in the justice system, ongoing engagement with the local communities to further develop solid, trusting relationships through open dialogue and evolving our understanding of the challenges faced by Aboriginal and Torres Strait Islander peoples.
-We are also reflecting on our own organisation and are committed to increasing our Aboriginal and Torres Strait Islander workforce to achieve greater workforce diversity that is reflective of the community we serve.
+Our focus is on reducing the over-representation of First Nations peoples in the justice system, ongoing engagement with the local communities to further develop solid, trusting relationships through open dialogue and evolving our understanding of the challenges faced by First Nations peoples.
+We are also reflecting on our own organisation and are committed to increasing our First Nations representation across our workforce to achieve greater inclusive diversity that is reflective of the community we serve.

 Chief Police Officer’s Advisory Board